By Don Montgomery

 Finally made a state park in 1971, Prairie Grove Battlefield Historic State Park continued to improve with the 1980 addition of the Borden House property, where some of the heaviest fighting occurred.
 This acquisition brought the park’s total acreage to 130, which remained until a new effort to expand the park began in 1992.
-The American Battlefield Protection Program worked with Arkansas State Parks in preparing a Battlefield Protection Plan for Prairie Grove that year.
+The American Battlefield Protection Program prepared a Battlefield Protection Plan for Prairie Grove that year with Arkansas State Parks.
 The result was that a mixture of State, Federal and private funds were used to purchase more of the Civil War site.
-Today, the park includes about 750 acres of the battlefield.
+Today, the park includes about 750 acres of battlefield.

 Article by Don Montgomery, park interpreter, Arkansas Department of Parks and Tourism